GiovanniGrieco/chromium-johnny-works/README.md

 # Chromium Johnny Works
-A web browser built for speed, simplicity, and security with little customizations
+A web browser built for speed, simplicity and security with little customizations

 ![Preview](preview.png)